strudelAndCoffee/mini-game-arcade/README.md

 ## Code Source Cited

-I do not own the code for Pong, Snake, Chrome Dino Game Clone, Wordle Clone, Tic Tac Toe, nor any .json file or .png images used to recreate these games.
+I am not the original author of the code for Pong, Snake, Chrome Dino Game Clone, Wordle Clone, Tic Tac Toe, or War.
+I do not claim ownership of any .json file or .png image used to recreate these games.

 All original code for these games are openly available for use, copy, and reference by [Web Dev Simplified](https://github.com/WebDevSimplified), and all files are freely offered as per the tutorial videos on the Web Dev Simplified [YouTube](https://www.youtube.com/@WebDevSimplified) channel.